Open data strategy

 Our open data strategy

-We're committed to publishing much of the information we hold as open data over the next five years*.
-In fact, we've already made a start: last year (2016) our Statistical First Releases and UK Performance Indicators were made open; this year, most of our Higher Education in the UK 2015/16 publication is following suit.
-Our Open Data Strategy 2017-2021 – informed by a public consultation in the summer 2016 – sets out our plans to publish more.
+We're committed to publishing much of the information we hold as open data by 2021*.
+In fact, we've already made a start: in 2016 our Statistical First Releases and UK Performance Indicators were made open; and in 2017, most of the Higher Education in the UK 2015/16 publication is following suit.
+Our Open Data Strategy 2017-2021 (this version updated in July 2017 and published here since October 2017) – informed by a public consultation in the summer 2016 – sets out our plans to publish more.

-Our newly-recruited open data champions, Izzy Budd and Hannah Cramer, will lead the way in widening access to our datasets.
-They’ll work closely with you, as sector colleagues, to refine and implement agreed plans.
+Our open data champions, Izzy Budd and Hannah Cramer, lead the way in widening access to our datasets.
+They’ll work closely with sector colleagues, to refine and implement agreed plans.
 And as these plans are rolled out, they’ll support you to make the most of our data in its new open format.
 You can contact them on [email protected]

 What we're doing now

-Right now, we're establishing plans for open data communication channels.
-These will be used to keep you updated and gain your feedback at important points.
+New open data communication channels are being used to keep you updated and gain your feedback at important points.
 Your responses to our recent consultation are informing their decisions, and we aim to publish concrete plans in May this year.
 Conversations with the Open Data Institute (we've also become a member) and others are happening too.

 If you're still unsure what open data actually means, check out the Open Data Institute's explanation.